Jesterboxboy/ema_scraper/README.md

 ## Files

-[models.py](models.py) contains the sqlalchemy specification for the database that will hold all the data on players and tournaments.
+[models.py](models.py) contains the sqlalchemy specification for the database that holds all the data on players and tournaments.
 [SQLAlchemy](https://www.sqlalchemy.org/) implements and enforces all the constraints and checks of a relational database, even if the underlying database is sqlite3 (as it is here).

+[ranking.py](ranking.py) contains the EMA ranking calculation.
+This is being developed at the moment, and so far is just being tested with 1 player at a time.
+The code to do *all* the players isn't written yet.

 [scrapers.py](scrapers.py) contains
 the code to scrape, parse and store player & tournament info from the existing